 Who We Are

+Collective Retreats is a new, meaningful way to travel.
+Each retreat is located in an iconic destination and features luxury outdoor camping accommodations, exceptional culinary experiences, and genuine hospitality.
 We created Collective Retreats because we love travel and believe in its power to help us connect—to places, to people, and to ourselves.

 But most traditional hotels are simply places to sleep.
 We’re changing that, with an innovative approach to travel that unlocks the true potential of places.